 This I recall to my mind, therefore I have hope.
 The LORD’s lovingkindnesses indeed never cease, for His compassions never fail.
 They are new every morning; great is Thy faithfulness.
 “The LORD is my portion,” says my soul, therefore I have hope in Him.
 (Lam.
 3:21-24)

 Other men in Scripture such as David, Elijah, Peter and Paul all knew suffering and sorrow, yet expressed words of hope and faith in God.
 Of course, no one knew suffering more than the Lord Jesus Christ, who throughout His life was “despised and forsaken of men, a man of sorrows and acquainted with grief” (Isa.
 53:3).
-And when faced with the cross, Jesus told His disciples “My soul is deeply grieved, to the point of death” (Matt.
+During the time of His public ministry, Jesus knew He would suffer and die upon the cross, and He declared, “the Son of Man must suffer many things, and be rejected by the elders and chief priests and scribes, and be killed, and be raised up on the third day” (Luke 9:22).
+And just hours before His crucifixion, Jesus “began to be grieved and distressed” (Matt.
+26:37), telling a few of His disciples, “My soul is deeply grieved, to the point of death” (Matt.
 26:38).
 In spite of His personal pain, Jesus was willing to suffer and die for the benefit of the salvation of others.
 The Scripture declares that “as a result of the anguish of His soul, He will see it and be satisfied; by His knowledge the Righteous One, My Servant, will justify the many, as He will bear their iniquities” (Isa.
 53:11).
-The death of Christ had meaning, because God was glorified as others were made to enjoy the blessing of eternal life.
-Christ’s pain has resulted in my gain.
+The death of Christ had meaning, because God’s righteousness was satisfied and others were blessed to enjoy the gift of eternal life (Rom.
+3:21-26).

 An excerpt from my book – Suffering: A Biblical Consideration